VincentH-Net/VincentH-Net/README.md

 - Independent Tech Lead, Architect & Software Engineer at [InnoWvate.NET](http://InnoWvate.NET)
 - Technology Director at [Applicita](https://Applicita.com)

-My passion is to improve the .NET developer productivity & experience.
+My passion is to improve the .NET developer productivity & experience.<br />
 Current focus: Full stack C# with Microsoft Orleans and/or C# Markup

 Author of: